Overview

 - Admin or owner role on the Meepa server you want to connect

 Create a bot in Meepa to act as the OpenClaw connection.
-You can do this through the web UI (Server Settings > Bots > Create Bot) or via the CLI:Step 2: Add the bot to servers
+Go to Server Settings → Bots → Create Bot or use the CLI:Step 2: Add the bot to servers and channels

 The bot is automatically added to the server specified during creation.
-To add it to additional servers:Step 3: Configure OpenClaw
+To add it to additional servers, go to My Bots → Select Bot → Add to Server or use the CLI:Step 3: Configure OpenClaw

 Add the Meepa channel to your OpenClaw configuration file (config.json or config.json5):